-In exchange for their participation and the donation of their time and harvest, five special days are offered each season to the volunteers.
-Opening and Closing Days are required attendance, but the other three short one-hour workshops are purely recommended.
+In exchange for their participation and the donation of their time and harvest, four special days are offered each season to the volunteers.
+Opening Day is required attendance, but the other three short one- to two-hour workshops are purely recommended.
 The classes are a great chance to learn very basic gardening techniques, to get your many questions answered, and to meet fellow gardeners.
-The five gathering days are:
+The four gathering days are:

 - Opening Day: In just two short hours, new volunteers will meet one another and be introduced to the Garden, the Barn and the beds.
 After registering what vegetable they would like to grow, they will draw their own bed number!

-- Seedling Workshop: A one-hour presentation about seedling propagation.
-Volunteers may choose to grow their certified organic seedlings in the Garden’s greenhouse or at their own homes.
-Additionally , volunteers may decide to forgo learning how to grow seedlings and simply purchase certified organic seedlings on their own to plant in their beds when the time is right and The Bounty Garden’s green flag is waving!
+- Seedling Workshop: A one-and-a-half hour presentation about seedling health, planting and propagation.
+Some volunteers may choose to grow their own certified organic seedlings for their Garden beds, while others may decide to forgo learning how to grow seedlings and simply purchase certified organic seedlings to plant in their beds when the time is right and The Bounty Garden’s green flag is waving!

 At the Garden……………..

 We are forever grateful for the Garden’s peaceful location next to the creek under the Oak trees.
 It is truly a special one.
-On-site at the Garden is an historic structure, newly refurbished and designed to harvest rainwater.
-Along with its vernacular charm and future rainwater duties, the old shed is fondly referred to as “The Barn” and acts as the hub for the program.
+On-site at the Garden is an historic structure.
+Along with its vernacular charm, the old shed is fondly referred to as “The Barn” and acts as the hub for the program.
 Here is the spot to hang your hat, store some tools and stay in the loop via the Garden’s bulletin board.